 The Board of the responsible entity is responsible for ensuring a high standard of corporate governance and a culture of compliance in relation to BWP Trust (the Trust).
-The governance framework is embedded in the Trust's Compliance Plan and supported by detailed charters, policies and procedures that ensure the responsible entity fulfils its corporate governance obligations and responsibilities in the best interests of the Trust and its stakeholders.
+The governance framework is underpinned by the Trust's Compliance Plan and further supported by Board and committee charters, and policies and procedures that ensure the responsible entity fulfils its corporate governance obligations and responsibilities in the best interests of the Trust and its stakeholders.